Guelph Collegiate Vocational Institute

-The Guelph Collegiate Vocational Institute (GCVI, Guelph C.V.I., GC) is a public high school in Guelph, Ontario, Canada.
+The Guelph Collegiate Vocational Institute (GCVI, Guelph C.V.I., GC) is a public high school located in Guelph, Ontario, Canada.
 The school is the oldest continuously operating public high school in Guelph, and the third oldest in the province of Ontario, Canada.

 Layout

 The Guelph Collegiate Vocational Institute consists of four main buildings.
 The Old Building (building A) consists of three levels.
 The bottom level holds the visual arts department, chemistry department and a general sciences department.
 The floor above holds the guidance department, main office, geography department, math department and an auditorium that extends up into the top floor.
 The top floor holds the English department, family studies department and the biology department.

 Building B (the New Building) has three levels as well.
 The business and economics departments, as well as the physics department and the nurse's office, are located on the lowest floor.
 A computer education department is located on the second level.
 The history and current languages departments are on the upper floor.

 Building C is divided into two floors.
 Three distinct gymnasiums are located on the first floor.
-The cafeteria of the school is shown above.
+The cafeteria of the school is above.

 The school's technology and music departments are housed in Building D. There are nine separate shops in the technological sector.
 They include: integrated technology, transportation technology, manufacturing technology, construction technology, communication technology, technological design, computer engineering technology and computer information science.